Anthony of Padua: Asia

+India

 Saint Anthony is honored in Uvari, in Tamil Nadu, India, where legend holds that the crew of a Portuguese ship was cured of cholera through the intercession of St. Anthony.
 The local church is dedicated to St. Anthony and houses an ancient wooden statue believed to have been carved by one of the crew.
 In Kerala, where Vasco da Gama had landed in 1498 and where the Portuguese had their first stations in India some of the most ancient churches were renamed after St. Antony and new churches were dedicated to him.